Banking and Finance

 - Gas Natural – Representing in an UNCITRAL price review arbitration against Nigeria LNG, centering on the deregulation of the European natural gas markets.
 The tribunal issued an award in our client’s favor for more than US$2 billion in value.

-- American University in Cairo, Egypt – Represented with regard to its construction of a new US$400 million, two-million square foot campus near Cairo.
+- American University in Cairo, Egypt – Represented with regard to its construction of a new US$400 million, 2 million-square-foot campus near Cairo.

 - Government of Ghana and the Volta River Authority – Handling numerous complex claims and arbitrations concerning power projects, smelting plants, roads and the insolvency of Ghana Airways.

-Our lawyers have advised clients in every aspect of the mining and metals sector in Africa.
-We have advised governments and mining organizations on significant transactions across a number of commodities including iron ore, gold, coal, precious and semi-precious metals, as well as counselling in relation to complex environmental, tax and regulatory issues.
+Our lawyers have advised clients on every aspect of the mining and metals sector in Africa.
+We have advised governments and mining organizations on significant transactions across a number of commodities, including iron ore, gold, coal, precious and semi-precious metals, as well as counselling on complex environmental, tax and regulatory issues.

-- Russian mining company – Representing on projects related to the acquisition of rights to mine placer gold in Burkina Faso.
+- Russian mining company – Representing in projects related to the acquisition of rights to mine placer gold in Burkina Faso.

-- Government of the Republic of Cameroon – Serving as legal advisor regarding its interest in the Mbalam Iron Ore Project, a US$4.6 billion integrated infrastructure project comprised of an iron ore mine near the border with the Republic of Congo, 570 kilometer railway, and dedicated mineral terminal at the Kribi Port.
+- Government of the Republic of Cameroon – Serving as legal adviser regarding its interest in the Mbalam Iron Ore Project, a US$4.6 billion integrated infrastructure project comprised of an iron ore mine near the border with the Republic of Congo, a 570-kilometer railway and a dedicated mineral terminal at the Kribi Port.

 - Chinese SOE – Advised on its mining project in Gabon.